RANA469/READING-NOTES-/README.md

-# how we can benefit from agrowth mindest :
-## which is open pathways creativity to get more achievments
 # the grouth mindest:
-## which is beileve that the man can improve his
+ which is open pathways creativity to get more achievments which is beileve that the man can improve his
-`git status`

 - ability
 - itelligence
 - talent ~~and the seccuss came frome those qualities~~